Review of research (RAE)

 - Research infrastructures

-All of KTH’s departments are connected to one panel, and will compile self-evaluations, which in turn is put together to one mutual report for that research field.
-Each panel has a coordinator, a KTH faculty, who will compile the report and act as contact for departments and the project team.
-It is this work that is later distributed to external expert for review.
+All of KTH's departments are connected to one panel and compile self-evaluations, which are put together into one joint report for that research field.
+Each panel has a KTH faculty coordinator, who will compile the report and be the primary contact for departments and the project team.
+This work is later distributed to external experts for review.
 The experts will visit KTH digitally during a so-called Visit's Week in August 2021.

-The on-going RAE was planned to be conducted in 2020 but was extended to 2021 due to the Covid-19 pandemic.
-2020 was instead dedicated to internal reviews, while 2021 will be devoted to external peer-review by invited experts.
-The final reports and conclusion of the project is planned for January 2022.
+The ongoing RAE was planned to be conducted in 2020 but was extended to 2021 due to the Covid-19 pandemic.
+The year 2020 was instead dedicated to internal reviews, while 2021 was devoted to external peer-review by invited experts.
+The final reports and conclusion of the project are planned for January 2022.

-Questions regarding KTH’s self-assessment can be put to the project’s mailbox.
+Questions regarding KTH's self-assessment can be put in the project's mailbox.

-Annika Stensson Trigell, Professor and Vice President for research, is scientific responsible for RAE2021.
-Micael Sther, senior advicer at KTH's Research Support Office, is leader of the project group working with RAE.
+Annika Stensson Trigell, Professor and Vice President for research, is scientifically responsible for RAE2021.
+Micael Stehr, Senior Adviser at KTH Research Support Office, is the RAE project group leader.